tbm/homepage/pages/debian/kirkwood/qnap/ts-219/deinstall.md

 </pre>
 </div>

+Alternatively, you can look up the CPU model in the [table listing all supported QNAP devices](../../).

 If the output is `kirkwood-ts219-6281.dtb`, you need the <a href="http://ftp.debian.org/debian/dists/buster/main/installer-armel/current/images/kirkwood/network-console/qnap/ts-21x/kernel-6281">kernel-6281</a>
 file.
 If the output is `kirkwood-ts219-6282.dtb`, you need the <a